thanosparavantis/compilers-project/README.md

 # Compilers Project
-A group project that was developed for a university assignment on the subject of Compilers.

-**Exercise 1:**
-A python program that receives a source code file in C for input and checks the balance of parentheses using a push-down automaton.

-**Exercise 2:**
-A python program that generates random character sequences step-by-step based on a specific grammar.

-**Exercise 3:**
-A Java program that implements a top-down syntax analyzer based on a specific grammar.

-**Exercise 4:**
-A lexical analyzer in Flex for variable declaration.

-**Exercise 5:**
-A lexical analyzer in Flex for shape declaration in the form of written statements.
+A programming project that was developed as a university assignment for the subject of Compilers.
+This project features three languages: C, Java and Python and the Flex lexical analyzer.
+We include: a Python solution for the balanced parentheses problem using a pushdown automaton, a Python program that generates random character sequences based on specific grammar, a Java program that implements a top-down syntax analyzer and two lexical analyzers in Flex for sample variable and geometric shape declaration.

 **Group members involved in this project:**
 Ioannidis Panagiotis, Paravantis Athanasios